agoncal/agoncal-training-javaee6-advanced/before/09-Events/README.md

 * View a Book (for example [http://localhost:8080/cdbookstore/faces/book/view.xhtml?id=-12]())
 * Click on the _Buy_ button, the message should be displayed

-# KATA - Add buying capabilities to CDs
+# KATA - Add buying capabilities to Books and CDs

 # DOJO - Add a listener that creates a purchase order